 Although we may never walk in the wilderness of Palestine, the settings for Jesus' temptations should still remind us of the settings for our own as well.
 The first scene is the one we remember, the forty days and nights alone in the wilderness.
-So often our temptation experiences take place in the same kind of isolated aloneness, where we're feeling underloved and undernourished, hungry for some satisfaction.
-I think one could draw a connection between the huge aloneness that people feel in North American society, even in the midst of overcrowding, and the ballooning health care problem of endemic obesity.
-Food is the simplest and most readily-available temptation to which people succumb, but it doesn't stop there, as crystal meth makes all too painfully clear - there is an evil temptation that once yielded to, provides a devilish hook that is almost impossible to remove.
+So often our temptation experiences take place in the same kind of isolated aloneness, where we're feeling underloved, underappreciated, and undernourished, hungry for some satisfaction.
+We can draw a connection between the huge aloneness that people feel in North American society, even in the midst of overcrowding, and the ballooning health care problem of endemic obesity.
+Food is the simplest and most readily-available temptation to which people succumb, but these days readily-available drugs, whether over-the-counter or from the street corner also provide a tempting lure for many.